mateuszroth/firebase-example/README.md

 [Presentation](https://docs.google.com/presentation/d/1dWTA7zekaZtwP-RxNb85IuH4cjVKFtUdp599xAhFuAI/edit?usp=sharing)

-Project simply demonstrating basic Firebase features like auth, realtime database and cloud functions.
+A project which is simply demonstrating basic Firebase features like auth, realtime database and cloud functions.

-Our project is called `vd-firebase` - if you want to follow steps, replace that name to your project name.
+Our project is called `vd-firebase` - if you want to follow steps, replace that name to your project name whenever `vd-firebase` occurs.

 Project overview in Firebase console: https://console.firebase.google.com/project/vd-firebase/overview